 Greenhouse is a way of making an optimal climate inside a glasshouse for the delicate plants of a cooler climate.
 To use this greenhouse proficiently, heating it is fundamental when your plants are at risk of being frost.

-This guide presents some helpful and practical tips of heating your greenhouse to get a suitable environment for the plants.
+This guide presents some helpful and practical tips for heating your greenhouse to get a suitable environment for the plants.

 Thermal mass, insulation, compost pile, coverings are natural heating systems that directly depend on solar energy.
 They don’t cost you much and easy to arrange.
 Some other is fuel-consuming and makes environmental issues but produces much heat with less effort.